Autism Spectrum Disorder (Part 1): An Overview for Educators

 The prevalence of ASD is increasing, and most children and students with this disability receive instruction in the general education environment.
 Teachers should use strategies—like those described in this module—that improve outcomes for these children and students.

-Listen as Ilene Schwartz provides a brief summary of ASD (time: 3:03).
+Listen as Ilene Schwartz provides a brief summary of ASD.

 Ilene Schwartz, PhD Professor, Special Education Director, Haring Center for Research and Training in Inclusive Education University of Washington